whalesyong/tp/docs/UserGuide.md

 ### **13. Delete Recipe from Recipe Bank: `delete -recipe={recipeName}`**

-Deletes a recipe from the recipe bank using its index number.
+Deletes a recipe from the recipe bank.

 **Usage:**
 ```plaintext